retro16/acsi2stm/doc/firmware.md

 * Copy the PP image into `acsi2stm`
 * Copy the AHDI image into `acsi2stm`
 * Copy the 5-30MB file into `acsi2stm`
+* Copy the `images/acsi2stm-xxxx-hd0.img` image from the release package into `acsi2stm`
 * Make sure no disk image is named `hd0.img`

 ### On a single TOS version (either 1.04, 1.62 or 2.06)